 You will be engaged with practitioners, alumni and academic guests through seminars, site visits and workshops in the UK and overseas.
 Upon graduation you will join both the UCL alumni network and the MSc Urban Regeneration network.

-Upon graduation you will be eligible to apply for membership of the Royal Institution of Chartered Surveyors (RICS), the Institute of Economic Development (IED) and, depending on your elective modules, the Royal Town Planning Institute (RTPI).
+Following graduation you will also be eligible to apply for membership of the Royal Institution of Chartered Surveyors (RICS), the Institute of Economic Development (IED) and, depending on your elective modules, the Royal Town Planning Institute (RTPI).

 Qualification and course duration